This post may contain affiliate links. Please read my disclosure.

 How to make this Slow Cooker Thai Yellow Curry:

-Cook on high for 3 1/2 hours (or 5 1/5 hours on low heat).
+- Cook on high for 3 ½ hours (or low for 5–6 hours).

-Turn the slow cooker back to Low heat, cover and cook an additional 15 minutes.
-Test the potatoes/carrots for doneness (if they aren’t soft, cook an additional 15 minutes) then turn the slow cooker to Warm.
 It’s best to let this sit for about 30 minutes before serving so the flavors absorb a bit more.

 Note that the sauce will be a bit thin at first, but will thicken quite a bit over time, especially after keeping in the fridge overnight.

-Tips for making this Slow Cooker Curry:
+Tips for best Slow Cooker Curry:

 Looking for more Slow Cooker/Crockpot recipes?
 Try these!